 - VW Settlement - DERA option

-Under this solicitation, only tribal governments (or intertribal consortiums), Alaska Native villages, or insular area government agencies which have jurisdiction over transportation or air quality, are eligible to apply for assistance, in accordance with 42 U.S.C.
+Under this solicitation, only tribal governments (or intertribal consortiums), Alaska Native villages, or insular area government agencies which have jurisdiction over transportation or air quality, were eligible to apply for assistance, in accordance with 42 U.S.C.
 16131 and Assistance Listing 66.039.

 Tribal governments are defined as Federally recognized Indian tribal governments, which are any Indian Tribe, band, nation, or other organized group or community (including Alaska Native Villages) certified by the Secretary of the Interior as eligible for the special programs and services provided through the Bureau of Indian Affairs as well as any organization or intertribal consortium that represents Federally recognized tribes.